[Updated post from November 2021]

 3. High return volumes

 With 67% of shoppers checking the returns policy before making a purchase, it’s no surprise that more than half of online consumers will avoid shopping with a brand that doesn’t have a hassle-free returns process.
 During peak season especially, it’s imperative for ecommerce brands to have a flexible and straightforward returns process in place.

 Investing in a returns management tool and finding a 3PL that can provide a seamless integration with the software is an hassle-free way of securing a simplified returns process – making your customers happier and more likely to come back.

-4. Labor shortage
+4. Labor shortages

 With 2020’s stay-at-home orders due to COVID-19 and the resulting boom in ecommerce sales, the supply chain industry saw a colossal increase in parcel volumes that aligned with a major decrease in the workforce.